 NCDS was set up originally to help doctors understand why some babies were born with health problems and why some died so early in life.
 Since then the study has developed into the world’s leading source of information on what life is like for your generation.

-NCDS is run by an organisation called the Centre for Longitudinal Studies at the UCL Institute of Education.
+NCDS is run by an organisation called the Centre for Longitudinal Studies at the UCL Social Research Institute.
 It’s funded by the Economic and Social Research Council.

 Managing a study as big as NCDS requires many different jobs – our team is made up of researchers, survey specialists, data managers, administrators and communications staff.